valeperi/Programming-Robot-Battle-Game/README.md

 - in main.py:
   - row 239: ```ruby execfile("Robot3_AI.py")```
 - in CollisionAndMissile.py:
-  - call the functions collision_RR and collision_RM in order to handle all the combinations between robot-robot and robot and missile
+  - call the functions collision_RR and collision_RM in order to handle all the combinations between robot-robot and robot and missile collisions